JonahStarling/Pastiche-Android/README.md

 ## Challenges:
 - First challenge will be using TensorFlow Lite and it's support library to apply an artistic style prediction model on the artwork and then a style transform model on the desired picture.
 - Second challenge will be figuring out best way for users to scan and collect art.
-Easy way would be special QR codes next to art works.
+Easy way would be to use special QR codes next to art works.
 Hard way would be implementing some artwork recognition (probably out of scope for this project).